salilc/LegitCarDealer/README.md

 The objective of this analysis is to predict if the car purchased at the Auction is a Lemon (bad buy).

-1. The dataprocessor.py deals with data preprocessing viz.
+1. The dataprocessor.py deals with data preprocessing viz.[notebook](https://github.com/salilc/datasciencews/blob/master/carvana.ipynb)

       - cleaning data